amsen20/masters-thesis/docs/background/capturing-types.md

 This explicit form gives the program more control over capture set polymorphism.
 Because they are explicit, it is possible to enforce specific relationships between these parameters.
-In addition, the program can specifies lower and upper bounds for them.
+In addition, the program can specify lower and upper bounds for them.
 The following examples demonstrate how to enforce that `CS^` always includes the `fs` capability:

 ```Scala